The Prodigal Son (1981 film): Production

 In The Prodigal Son the depth and framing of the shots were a radical change from the two-dimensional approach to filming that had been used in Hong Kong at this point.

 Release and reception

 The Prodigal Son was released in Hong Kong on 22 December 1981.
 The film grossed a total of HK$9,150,729 at the Hong Kong box office.
 In the Philippines, the film was released by Season Films Universal on 11 January 1989.
 The Prodigal Son was released on DVD by Image Entertainment on 15 June 1999.
-It was later released again by 20th Century Fox in 2004 on DVD.
+It was later released on DVD by 20th Century Fox in 2004.

 At the 2nd Hong Kong Film Awards, Sammo Hung, Lam Ching-ying, Yuen Biao and Billy Chan won the award for Best Action Choreography for their work in The Prodigal Son.
 The Prodigal Son was nominated for the Best Film and Best Director (Hung) awards, but lost both awards to Ann Hui's Boat People.
 In 2012, Time Out placed The Prodigal Son at number 54 on their list of Top 100 Hong Kong films.